Welcome, Contract Recipient!

 After clicking the contract sharing link (this might be in an email invitation), choose your sign on method:

-- 3rd party log in with Microsoft SSO, Google, or Facebook account info
+- 3rd party log in with Microsoft SSO or Google (recommended)

 - If guest signing is enabled, you can “Continue as Guest” for one-click access without providing any information.

 Note that "Continue as Guest" is a good option if you are accessing Outlaw mainly to read and sign a deal.
-For more complex deal processes, 3rd party login or free account creation are better options.
+To enable commenting and editing, 3rd party login or free account creation are better options.

 Reviewing a Deal

-Once you land on the deal, review it carefully and complete any information you are responsible for supplying (click blue hypertext to fill in this info).
+Once you land on the deal, review it carefully and complete any missing information by clicking on blue hypertext to fill in these blanks.

 If the deal includes an "overview" layer, make sure to hit the toggle button at top center of the screen to review full contract text in addition to the overview.